publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2684a.md

     (d) __Expenditures from Fund__

-        Amounts deposited in the Fund shall be available for purposes of subsection (a) of this section.
+        Amounts deposited in the Fund shall be available for purposes of subsection (a).

     (e) __Reprogramming procedures__